ReporterAlvarez/J296-Final-Project/README.md

 <br><br>
 Whereas Black residents only make up 10.5% of the city of Berkeley, Black drivers made up 37.3% of all police stops, according to an analysis of Berkeley police stop data.
 Latino drivers were also overrepresented in police stops,  making up 16.4% of stops compared to 10.9% of the city’s population, according to the U.S. Census Bureau.
 <br><br>
 During the same period, white and Asian drivers were underrepresented in police stop data.
-White drivers made up 38.8% of stops while comprising of 65.2% of the population and Asian made up 7.5% of stops compared to 25.4% of the population.
+White drivers made up 38.8% of stops while comprising of 65.2% of the population and Asian drivers made up 7.5% of stops compared to 25.4% of the population.
 <br><br>
 ![RaceStops](/VIZ_1.png)<br>
 <br>